Demystifying Subordination, Non-Disturbance, and Attornment (SNDA) Agreements

 The default rule in real estate law when it comes to the priority of rights is “first in time, first in right”.

-Subordination primarily establishes and protects a lender’s lien priority in the landlord’s property.
-In the SNDA agreement, the tenant is agreeing to subordinate its rights under its lease agreement to the lender’s lien created by the deed of trust which secures the loan.
+Subordination protects a lender’s lien priority in the landlord’s property.
+In an SNDA, the tenant agrees to subordinate lease rights to the lender’s deed of trust.

 Non-Disturbance